 Kathy is a past president of the Parents’ Organization and has been a long-time volunteer both at the Prep and Upper Schools.
 Currently, she is an active volunteer with the Red Cross and the Stephen Lewis Foundation in Collingwood, Ontario, and was a former board member and treasurer of The Children’s Bookbank and Literacy Foundation.
 Kathy and her husband, Robert B. Martin, have three sons, Richard ’06, Taylor ’08 and Scott ’11.

 Charlie Sims ’80

-Charlie Sims, FCPA, FCA, is President of Cumberland Partners Limited and Cumberland Private Wealth Management Inc. Prior to this, Charlie most recently served as Chairman, President and Chief Executive Officer of Mackenzie Financial Corporation, and Co-President and Chief Executive Officer of IGM Financial, Inc.
+Charlie Sims, FCPA, FCA, is President & CEO of Cumberland Partners Limited and Cumberland Private Wealth Management Inc. Prior to this, Charlie most recently served as Chairman, President and Chief Executive Officer of Mackenzie Financial Corporation, and Co-President and Chief Executive Officer of IGM Financial, Inc.

 He has been a director of various private companies since 1992 and served on the Board of IGM Financial, Inc. from 2005 until 2013.
 In 2009, Mr. Sims joined the Board of Directors of Holland Bloorview Kids Rehabilitation Hospital Foundation, where he is currently Chair of their investment Committee.
 He is also Chairman of the V-42 Foundation.

 Charlie is currently a member of the Finance and Audit Committee of the Board.
 He served as a Trustee on the UCC Foundation Board from 2005-2014.
 He was also a member of the Foundation’s Audit and Finance Committee from 2006-2014, serving as chair from 2010-2014.